Don’t assume yours does

 - Donors may have taken improper tax deductions on their personal tax returns thinking that the sports organization was tax-exempt.

-In addition, in 2010, the IRS revoked the tax-exempt status of some 250,000 organizations for failure to file an annual information return for the three prior years.
+In addition, the IRS revoked the tax-exempt status of some 250,000 organizations in 2010 for failure to file an annual information return for the three prior years.
 Such organizations are required to refile for tax-exempt status.

 Kids Non Profits USA offers a special 501(c)(3) application package starting at $399 (plus an IRS application fee).